 Soolantra has been proven to work better than other treatments - overall, Soolantra reduces the inflamed spots or pimples of rosacea by around 80% compared to Metronidazole, which reduces the symptoms by around 70%.

 Soolantra is better than managing symptoms without medication – some people prefer to try to manage their symptoms of rosacea without prescription treatment, using over-the-counter treatments or herbal remedies, instead.

 Everyone’s experiences with rosacea treatment is different, but there is far more medical evidence to show that topical creams like Soolantra improve your symptoms quickly, reliably and effectively, in a way that non-prescription treatments will rarely do.

-Complete a short healthcare assessment with us and your online doctor will check your Soolantra order.
+Complete a short healthcare assessment with us and your online doctor will check your Soolantra request.
 If they agree it’s right for you, your medication will be posted to your door.

 Soolantra is a prescription medicine.
-You can only get it with a prescription issued to you by a licensed nurse or doctor, after a proper consultation.
-You can’t buy it over-the-counter.
+You can only get it with a prescription issued to you by a licensed nurse or doctor, after a consultation.
+You can’t buy it over the counter.

-You can order Soolantra easily through an online doctor service like Zava.
+You can request Soolantra easily through an online doctor service like ZAVA.
 Alternatively, you can visit your local doctor’s surgery to have a consultation before getting your prescription.
 Once you have your prescription, you can get Soolantra at most local high street pharmacies.

 Soolantra is a popular option for the treatment of rosacea, because it is effective and very easy to use.